 - Do not conduct Company business with any entity in which you or your family owns at least five percent or controlling interest.
 A potential conflict of interest may also exist if a family member is in a managerial position.
-A family member is a worker's: - Current spouse or domestic partner - Person with whom a worker is in a civil union - Parent/stepparent - Children (includes biological, adopted, foster or other legally placed children) - Siblings (includes biological, step or half) - Nieces and nephews - Grandparent - Grandchild - In-laws - Corresponding family members of any worker's spouse, domestic partner or person with whom the worker is in a civil union - Employment of family members is permitted, but may not be the basis for a hiring decision.
+A family member is your: - Current spouse or domestic partner; - Person with whom a worker is in a civil union: - Parent/stepparent; - Children (includes biological, adopted, foster or other legally placed children); - Siblings (includes biological, step or half); - Nieces and nephews; - Grandparent; - Grandchild; - In-laws; or - Corresponding family members of any worker's spouse, domestic partner or person with whom the worker is in a civil union. - Employment of family members is permitted, but may not be the basis for a hiring decision.
 The Company bases hiring and employment decisions on qualifications and not on family or personal relationships.
 Employees must avoid direct or indirect responsibility for the hiring or supervision of a family member.
-Even the appearance of favoritism can have a negative effect on team morale and perception of the Company's fairness to all workers. - Never use information that comes to you through work for personal investment or gain.
+Even the appearance of favoritism can have a negative effect on team morale and perception of the Company's fairness to all workers.

+Never use information that comes to you through the course of your work for personal investment or gain.
 Also do not share this type of information with family members or others.